Underpinning Cost

 - Existing cracks in walls and ceilings are becoming more prominent, or new ones are occurring.

-- Leaking drains, causing deterioration to footings.
+- Leaking drains, which can cause deterioration to footings.

 Can I Claim Underpinning on My House Insurance?